Victoria Wood: Awards and recognition

 In 1997, Wood was appointed an Officer of the Order of the British Empire (OBE) in the 1997 Birthday Honours.
 Earlier in 1994, she was made an honorary Doctor of Letters by the University of Sunderland.
 She was appointed a Commander of the Order of the British Empire (CBE) in the 2008 Birthday Honours.

 In 2003, she was listed in The Observer as one of the 50 Funniest Acts in British Comedy.
 In the 2005 Channel 4 poll the Comedians' Comedian, she was voted 27th out of the top 50 comedy acts by fellow comedians and comedy insiders.
 She was the highest-ranked woman on the list, above French and Saunders (who paid tribute to her in their Lord of the Rings spoof, where a map of Middle-Earth shows a forest called 'Victoria Wood'), Joan Rivers and Joyce Grenfell.

 Her sketch show Victoria Wood: As Seen on TV won BAFTA awards for its two series and Christmas Special.
 In 2007, she was nominated for and won the BAFTA awards for "Best Actress" and for "Best Single Drama" for her role in the British war-time drama Housewife, 49, in which she played the part of a housewife dominated by her moody husband.
 Wood's character eventually stands up to him and helps the WRVS (Women's Royal Voluntary Service) in their preparations for British soldiers.

 Her popularity with the British public was confirmed when she won 'Best Stand-Up' and 'Best Sketch Show' by Radio Times readers in 2001.
 Wood was also voted 'Funniest Comedian' by the readers of Reader's Digest in 2005 and came eighth in ITV's poll of the public's 50 Greatest Stars, four places behind long term regular co-star Julie Walters.

 Wood was the recipient of six British Comedy Awards: Best stand-up live comedy performer (1990); Best female comedy performer (1995); WGGB Writer of the year (2000); Best live stand-up (2001); Outstanding achievement award (jointly awarded to Julie Walters) (2005); Best female TV comic (2011).
-Wood was nominated for the 1991 Olivier Award for Best Entertainment for Victoria Wood Up West.
+Wood was nominated for the 1991 Olivier Award for Best Entertainment for Victoria Wood Up West and for the 2006 Olivier Award for Best New Musical for Acorn Antiques: The Musical!.